moloco/docs/van-sdk/ios.md

 ```

 #### DataMap
-User may send additional information using a `NSDictionary *` that can be used for user tracking and targetting.
+Users may send additional information using an `NSDictionary *` that can be used for user tracking and targeting.

 ```objc
 // ObjC